Spring 2018 UW Germanics Newsletter

 This quarter, we screened a wide range of films focused on portrayals of youths in Germany.
 We started the series with Ich war neunzehn (1968), a DEFA production and depiction of personal experiences of the director, Konrad Wolf.
 The film tells the story of a young German who fled the Nazis with his parents and in 1945, returned to Germany as a lieutenant in the Red Army.
 This film was followed by Martin Zandvliet's Land of Mine (Under Sandet, 2015), which turns to… Read more

 Stephanie writes: "I like to study subjects that transport me to new places and strengthen my understanding of the places I encounter everyday.
 While studying Astronomy, my major, gives me the information to imagine new worlds, studying new languages opens a window for me to view other areas of our world.
 For me, learning German isn’t only about new vocabulary.
-It’s also a way for me to get to know German culture and customs and get more acquainted with history from a different… Read more
+It’s also a way for me to get to know German culture and customs and get more… Read more

 “For me, as a Korean, who learned English as his first foreign language, German seemed to be an interesting language as it is pronounced differently from English, yet has the same spelling.
 I also liked the strength and the freedom that comes with pronunciation in German.
 It was not an easy decision, but it was worth it to start learning German.
 A language is more than a tool for communication; it is the complex combination of one country’s history and culture over centuries.
 I feel like making… Read more